top of page

 • Direct Debit

-• At your bank or building society (with a paying-in slip from HMRC)
+• At a bank or building society

-• Cheque through the post
+• By cheque through the post

-Keep Records
+Keep Updated

 Paying Class 4 NICs is a critical part of managing your tax responsibilities as a self-employed individual in the UK.
 By understanding the process, meeting deadlines, and utilizing available payment options, you can ensure compliance and avoid potential penalties.
 Remember, staying organized and seeking advice when needed can greatly simplify managing your Class 4 NICs payments.